Past Participles in English

 Meaning of Participles

-Participle means a word that is derived from the base form of the verb having characteristics of an adjective and verb.
+Participle means a word that is derived from the base form of a verb having characteristics of an adjective and verb.

 Definition of Participles

-A participle is defined as a word that is derived from the root form of the verb and functions as an adjective or to form verb tense.
-In other words, the ‘ing’ or ‘3rd’ form of the verb functions as an adjective or a verb.
+A participle is defined as a word that is derived from the root form of a verb and functions as an adjective or to form verb tense.
+In other words, the ‘ing’ or ‘3rd’ form of a verb that functions as an adjective or a verb is called a participle.

 There are two types of participles: present participle and past participle.
 Perfect participle is also considered a type of participle according to some sources.
 In this article, we are going to discuss Past Participles in English.
 You can visit our site Study English Page to study Present Participles.